 Haim Pogrund says: 'Of course, the Gardens Shul had the best choir.
 It was a social cut above the rest of the communities - at least as far as the external trappings of the members were concerned.
-The president, and executive wore top hats and morning suits and old man Rabie and his cronies looked as incongruous as could be, and not exactly fitting the old axiom 'fine feathers make fine birds'.
-Our committee at the Vredehoek synagogue, I am afraid, could only manage Homburgs, but even here Traub and company were definitely no improvement sartorially on Rabie and company.
+The president, and executive wore top hats and morning suits and old man Rabie and his cronies looked so incongruous, and not exactly fitting the old axiom 'fine feathers make fine birds'.